kapouer/window-page/README.md

   data is saved in navigator history - must be JSON-serializable.

 - state.referrer
-  the previous parsable state.
+  the previous state, or null;
-  If Page is at first run, refers to the same location - without hash.
   Is not related to `document.referrer`.

 Page.State: the state's constructor.